 "Luisana and I have put our careers on hold in order to devote all our time and attention to helping Noah get well.
 At this difficult time, we ask only for your prayers and respect for our privacy.
 We have a long journey in front of us and hope that with the support of family, friends and fans around the world, we will win this battle, God willing."

-The statement says no further information will be released.
+That statement also said no further information will be released.

 Busy schedule put on hold

-Bublé released his ninth studio album, Nobody But Me, in October, a comeback of sorts after having undergone vocal cord surgery earlier this year.
+Bublé had a busy schedule ahead of him after releasing his ninth studio album, Nobody But Me, in October.
+The new release was a comeback of sorts, following his vocal cord surgery earlier in the year.

 "Our thoughts and prayers are with Michael and his family during this difficult time.
-We are respecting his request for privacy, as such we cannot comment on his participation in the 2017 Juno Awards at this time," a spokesperson for CTV, the Canadian broadcaster of the Junos, said Friday morning.
+We are respecting his request for privacy, as such we cannot comment on his participation in the 2017 Juno Awards at this time," said a spokesperson for CTV, the Canadian broadcaster of the Junos, said in November.

-A multiple Juno and Grammy Award winner born in Burnaby, B.C., Bublé has sold more than 50 million records and performed around the world.
+A multiple Juno and Grammy Award-winning artist, Bublé has sold more than 50 million records and performed around the world.